 So, regretfully, I’m in the process of looking at other options.
 And sometime in the next six seeks, I will be moving Ringrose over to different distributors.
 The book will probably be off the market for a brief period while this transition is happening.
 I’ll let you know.

 Update (July 29, 2018) After a brief period listing the book on many platforms using a different distributor, I have recently republished the book exclusively on Amazon.
-It is now available to subscribers to Kindle Unlimited.
+It is now available to Kindle Unlimited subscribers.